-6 Tips From Our Most Experienced CelebrantsMay 24, 2022
+6 Tips From Our Most Experienced CelebrantsJul 19, 2022

 Celebrancy is more than a job.
 It is a community of people who want to promote one thing - Love.

-A member told us that the best thing you can do as a new celebrant is persevere.
-She said perseverance is the key to getting bookings, dealing with the challenges of the job, and helps you to enjoy the rewards more.
+We are often asked, is it hard to be a celebrant?
+The answer is - yes, it can be.
+But a member of ICPC told us that the best thing you can do as a new celebrant is persevere.
+She said “perseverance is the key to getting bookings, dealing with the challenges of the job, and helps you to enjoy the rewards more”.

-A celebrant advised to go forward with honesty and transparency as a key business value.
+An ICPC trained celebrant advises to go forward with honesty and transparency as a key business value.
 She said ‘Be honest about yourself and with yourself.
 Be honest with your clients and with other celebrants”.
 If you are honest, you uphold true integrity and your clients will thank you for that and are more likely to recommend you to others.
 If there is a problem, always be transparent and ensure everybody knows exactly what is going on at all times.
+At ICPC we also follow the principle that honesty is the best policy - if we don’t think celebrancy is for you, we will advise you why..
+If we think something needs working on, we will help you.
+We are there for you no matter what.

-One celebrant advised not to compare yourself to other celebrants.
+One ICPC trained celebrant advises not to compare yourself to other celebrants.
 They are going at their own pace and you are going at yours.
 Everyone is different and has unique circumstances, and if you are worried about bookings, keep reminding yourself that they will come!
 Consider other celebrants your peers and coaches, not your competitors.

 Use your Funeral Directors

 Funeral directors are an invaluable resource.
 Use your funeral director often, ask questions, learn about their trade.
 The more you speak to your local funeral directors, the more you will learn and discover about celebrancy.
-If you are specializing in funerals over weddings, this is particularly important, as you will get most of your business through the funeral director.
+If you are specialising in funerals over weddings, this is particularly important, as you will get much of your business through the funeral director.

-Finally, our celebrant said “Do plenty of research”.
+Finally, our ICPC trained celebrant said “Do plenty of research”.
 By this, she specifically meant research into your market, your local suppliers and services, and the demand in your area for celebrancy services.
 Continue to do research throughout your career - after all, things change!
+If you are currently researching celebrancy jobs, celebrancy careers or how to become a celebrant, then that’s a great start.
+Remember you can also take our quiz.

 Become a Celebrant